Yuelioi/docs-v3/Ue/blueprint/zh/AR/Azure Spatial Anchors/Save Pin to Cloud with App Properties.md

 ---
-display_name: Save Pin to Cloud with App Properties
+title: Save Pin to Cloud with App Properties
 order: 10
 ---
 ## Navigation